marktennyson/flask-mailing/README.md

 ## List of Examples

-For more examples of using flask-email please check [example](https://marktennyson.github.io/flask-email/flask-email/example/) section
+For more examples of using flask-mailing please check [example](https://marktennyson.github.io/flask-mailing/flask-mailing/example/) section

 # Contributing
 Feel free to open issues and send pull requests.